Indian Ocean debris almost certainly from Boeing 777

 “No hypothesis can be ruled out, including that it would come from a Boeing 777,” the Reunion prefecture and the French Justice Ministry said in a joint statement.

-Australia’s Deputy Prime Minister Warren Truss said a number stamped on the 2 to 2.5 meters (6.5 to 8 foot) chunk of debris might speed up its verification.
+Australia’s Deputy Prime Minister Warren Truss said a number stamped on the 2 to 2.5 metres (6.5 to 8 foot) chunk of debris might speed up its verification.

 “This kind of work is obviously going to take some time although the number may help to identify the aircraft parts, assuming that’s what they are, much more quickly than might otherwise be the case,” he said.